 - And more.

-But overall, High Point State Park has to be one of the neatest parks I’ve ever seen and the only ones which come close to memory are Sand Bar State Park or Whytccliff Park in Vancouver.
+Overall, High Point State Park has to be one of the neatest parks I’ve ever seen and the only ones which come close to memory are Sand Bar State Park or Whytccliff Park in Vancouver.
 This place is well taken care of and a very cool place to visit, even if it’s just for a day.

 The 5 activities I managed to do there in a short time made my trip there very satisfying and I will be sure to return to redo them again in the future.